 I graduated from Purdue double majoring in CS and Mathmatics in the spring of 2020.

-I worked with computer graphics alot at Purdue and I'm now a Phd candidate in the School of Computing here at the University of Utah.
+I worked with computer graphics alot at Purdue and I'm now a Phd student in the School of Computing here at the University of Utah.

 I am primarily interested in computer graphics and computer simulations.